valezenwanne/Restaurant-Order-Analysis/README.md

 Hamburger is the most ordered.
 The business should consider dropping the least ordered item; the Chicken tacos

+### Highest Spend Orders
+- The top 5 highest spend orders were between $185 - $192.
+- Each of the four top spend orders contained 14 menu items, while one had 13 menus

 ### Peak Hours
 There are four peak order hours: 12pm, 1pm, 5pm, and 6pm.
 These hours account for 45% of the total orders and as such the business should focus more on these hours and have the manpower to fulfill the orders